temperandforge/TF-Coding-Challenge/README.md

 ### Time Expectation
 This challenge should take approximately 4-6 hours to complete.

-### Getting Started
-1. Fork this repository
-2. Clone your fork locally
-3. Study the Figma design carefully
-4. Implement your solution using components, utility classes, and DRY code.
-   - Style your components in `assets/css/styles.css`
-   - Create a component-based structure in `components/`
-   - Optionally, add JavaScript functionality in `assets/js/main.js`
-5. Test on multiple screen sizes
-6. Submit via pull request to your fork

 ### Running Local Development
 To run this project locally, ensure you have a PHP server set up.
 You can use tools like XAMPP, MAMP, or the built-in PHP server.
 An example using the built-in PHP server: